Bachelor of General Studies

 Credits: 3

 An introduction to the process of acting and dramatic form through the process of improvisation.
 This workshop-based course will explore speech and movement improvisation with an emphasis on imaginative development and introduction to the process of acting and to dramatic form.
-PREREQUISITE: 60% in ELA 30-1
+Prerequisite: English Language Arts 30-1 at 60%

 Hours: 45